Using Drone for Real Estate Photography

 Getting Started with Drone Photography

-If you are interested in creating some of your own aerial shots with a drone, you should first learn how to fly one.
-Experienced pilots know that they crashed a time or two when they first started out – it happens.
+If you are interested in creating some of your aerial shots with a drone, you should first learn how to fly one.
+Experienced pilots know that they crashed a time or two when they first started – it happens.
 So, instead of crashing a high-grade professional quadcopter that set you back a hefty amount, you should practice with a good training drone.
 Check out our page here for some suggestions.

 It will take a lot of practice to get good at flying drones.
-However, after you break into the industry you can start to make use of some state-of-the-art technology to create some cinematic and professional-looking shots.
+However, after you break into the industry, you can start to make use of some state-of-the-art technology to create some cinematic and professional-looking shots.
 Of course, as you move into bigger and better drones, you may begin to run into problems with FAA regulations – especially due to your use of the drone in a commercial application.

 Navigating the FAA Guidelines

-The new rule defines a sUAS as any aircraft that weighs less than 55 pounds and is unmanned.
+The new rule defines an sUAS as any aircraft that weighs less than 55 pounds and is unmanned.
 Most drones – even the professional-grade ones – do fall into this category.
 Instead of a pilot’s license being required, you now must simply fill out some forms and take a knowledge test, and the FAA will issue a certification to you.

 This certification will enable you to operate the drone anywhere where you are allowed to – so not within 5 miles of an airport or on someone’s property (without permission).
 You also can’t operate the drone from a moving vehicle – so if you’re doing a flyby of a neighborhood, you need to make sure that you are staying out of people’s private airspace and aren’t in a car.

 Overall, the $150 investment for your remote pilot certification is well-worth it and will likely help you make heaps of money in the future.
-However, you have to keep in mind that it does take a significant amount of practice, training, and investments in hardware and tools in order to start using drone photography for making your listings.
+However, you have to keep in mind that it does take a significant amount of practice, training, and investments in hardware and tools to start using drone photography for making your listings.

-Hiring a Drone Photography Company
+Hiring a Real Rstate photography Company

-If you are interested in using drone photography, but you simply do not have the time, money, or will to navigate legal situations in order to accomplish it yourself, you should consider hiring a professional company to create the footage and photographs for your listing.
+If you are interested in using drone photography, but you simply do not have the time, money, or will to navigate legal situations to accomplish it yourself, you should consider hiring a professional company to create the footage and photographs for your listing.
 For example, Drone Videos is a company that serves the entire country.